roxyboy/TWA-eddy-diffusivity/README.rst

 TWA eddy diffusivity
 ====================

-A repository for Jupyter notebooks analyzing the thickness-weighted averaged (TWA) eddy diffusivity tensor using 24 ensemble members with micro initial conditions of the North Atlantic.
+A repository for Jupyter notebooks analyzing the thickness-weighted averaged (TWA) eddy diffusivity tensor using 24 ensemble members of the North Atlantic with micro initial conditions.

 The corresponding manuscript is `Cautionary tales from the mesoscale eddy diffusivity tensor <https://doi.org/10.31223/X5CW62>`_ submitted to Ocean Modelling.